HeroCTF/HeroCTF_v3/Web/PwnQL_1/README.md

 $users = $sth->fetchAll();
 ```

 The query is prepared, so we cannot do a SQL injection but the query itself is vulnerable.
-The *LIKE* function is used !
-The percentage (%) matches any string of zero or more characters in the *LIKE* function.
+The *LIKE* function is used, so the percentage (%) will match any string of zero or more characters (any passwords).

 ```
 username : admin